TOAST-DOCS/API-Gateway/en/console-guide.md

 Stage is a phase where resources are deployed.

 - A unique Stage URL is issued per stage.
-- Stages can be used to categorize services by each service or environment (profile) or used for other purposes as well.
+- Stages can be used to categorize services by each service or environment (profile) or used for other purposes.

 ### Create Stage